vgabrielsoares/xpto-project-management/README.md

       enabled: false
 ```

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a Docker image of your app by running:

 ```sh
 npm run java:docker
 ```

-Or build a arm64 Docker image when using an arm64 processor os like MacOS with M1 processor family running:
+Or build an arm64 Docker image when using an arm64 processor OS like MacOS with M1 processor family by running:

 ```sh
 npm run java:docker:arm64